ILIAS-eLearning/ILIAS/Services/Mail/PRIVACY.md

   The purpose is to temporarily store the message data in case the account navigates to other screens in the "Mail Service", e.g. "Search" or "Attachments" screens.
 - Personal "Mail Service" related preferences are stored along with the ID of the account.
-This includes the preferred usage of the delivery channels, the setting which email addresses should be used, the configured signature, a configurable linebreak and finally a flag whether daily summaries of internal emails should be sent to the external email addresses of the user (if the corresponding cron job is enabled in the administration).
+This includes the preferred usage of the delivery channels, the setting which email addresses should be used, the configured signature and finally a flag whether daily summaries of internal emails should be sent to the external email addresses of the user (if the corresponding cron job is enabled in the administration).
 - ILIAS affords accounts with default mail folders to organize mails.
 Accounts can create custom folders for further structruring of mails.
 The ID of the account is used as a reference here to present the folders in the ILIAS